SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 ### Task 5: Provision an Azure Container Registry

 IoT Edge devices use one or more modules to perform a series of actions locally on the device before sending data up to the cloud.
 Modules include custom modules written in a language like C\#, Azure Stream Analytics, Azure Machine Learning, Azure Functions, Azure Storage, and SQL Azure.
 Each of these modules is hosted within a Docker container.
-We will be adding three modules for the IoT Edge device: a custom C\# module,an Azure Stream Analytics module, and the Storage Module.
+We will be adding three modules for the IoT Edge device: a custom C\# module, an Azure Stream Analytics module, and the Storage Module.
 Modules are defined with all required files in a container image.
 The images are then pushed to a registry that stores and manages them.
 The final step is to deploy the images from the registry onto your IoT Edge devices.
 Two popular Docker registry services available in the cloud are Azure Container Registry and Docker Hub.
 We will be using Azure Container Registry to manage and deploy the IoT Edge modules.

 1. Using a new tab or instance of your browser navigate to the **Azure Management** portal, <http://portal.azure.com>.